Dale P. Bentz

 In 1997, he took a one-year leave of absence from his research position to volunteer at Nuestros Pequenos Hermanos, an orphanage in Mexico.
 In the summer of 2002, he took an eighteen-month leave to volunteer at Hogar de la Esperanza, an orphanage in Santa Cruz, Bolivia.

-Mr. Bentz is a former chairperson of the Cements Division of the American Ceramic Society, a member of the American Society for Testing and Materials (ASTM), and a member of the American Concrete Institute (ACI).
+Mr. Bentz is a former chairperson of the Cements Division of the American Ceramic Society, an honorary member of the American Society for Testing and Materials (ASTM), and a fellow of the American Concrete Institute (ACI).
 In both 1999 and 2000, he was a Knud Hojgaard Foundation visiting professor on concrete technology in the Building Materials Laboratory at the Technical University of Denmark.
 In the summer of 2016, he was a visiting scholar at the Technical University of Braunschweig.

 1987 - IR-100 award from R&D Magazine for Infrared Emission Surface Profilometer